vlapparov/gossip_semantic_search/README.md

 **Wayback Machine API**.
 This method allowed for retrieving content from snapshots when the original websites were accessible.
 The parsed data was then processed and stored for semantic search.

+## Data Management

+- In order to parse the data from the historical archives of **vsd.fr** and **public.fr** run the following command:
+    ```bash
+    poetry run python data/data_loader.py
+    ```
+- Once raw data is parsed, run the following command to process the data and store it locally for further usage:
+    ```bash
+    poetry run python data/dataset_preparation.py
+    ```
+- Run the following script to ingest processed data into the database (Attention: this script will delete all the data from the database first):
+    ```bash
+    poetry run python data/ingest_embeddings.py
+    ```

 ## Embedding Model

 The project utilizes an open-source embedding model from the **Hugging Face** `sentence-transformers` library: *